 When you precisely determine the cause of increased appetite in cats, it's time to eliminate its roots.
-The best way to start working with excessive hunger in cats is to go through a close vet check-up.
-This step is necessary to ensure that your kitten has no roundworms, diabetes, cancer, or hyperthyroidism.
-If you have introduced something new to your cat's diet recently, it might be best to revert those changes.
+The best way to start working with excessive hunger in cats is to go through a vet check-up to ensure that your cat has no roundworms, diabetes, cancer, or hyperthyroidism.
+Our licensed veterinarians will consult you online for any question you have, no matter how big or small the problem is.

 But if neither physical reasons nor diet drive your cat to be obsessed with food, such behavior is likely to be psychological.
 If you suspect that you don't dedicate enough time with your purr-friend, try playing more with your cat.
 But if you lack the time or stay at work a lot, consider getting a pet camera with a laser pointer, such as Petcube Play 2, to play with your pet on a distance.